 Your image is still recognisable as a portrait, but with a ‘twist’.

 This is portrait photographer Peter Hurley discussing the impact that a properly posed jawline can make on a headshot.
 It’s a bit of a long video.
 But it’s worth watching all the way through to see how some subtle adjustments can be the difference between a well-defined jawline and the dreaded double chin in your portrait.

-Taking self portraits is easier.
+Taking self-portraits is easier than a reguar portrait photo.
 You’re directing yourself and not another person or group of people, but it’s not without its own challenges.

 You will need to consider the location where you want to take your self-portrait and prepare that location for shooting.
 This includes setting up your camera and any lighting you may be using.